What is cancer screening?

 - Prostate-Specific Antigen (PSA) Test (National Library of Medicine) Also in Spanish

 - Prostate-Specific Antigen (PSA) Test (National Cancer Institute) Also in Spanish

-- PSA Test: What's It for?
-(Mayo Foundation for Medical Education and Research)
+- PSA Test (Mayo Foundation for Medical Education and Research)

-- What Tests Can Detect Prostate Cancer?
-(American Cancer Society) Also in Spanish
+- Screening Tests for Prostate Cancer (American Cancer Society)

-- Genetics Home Reference: prostate cancer (National Library of Medicine)
+- Prostate cancer: MedlinePlus Genetics (National Library of Medicine)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)